Request a Copy of a Police Report

 The Customer Service Desk is located at 2670 Queensview Drive and is open by appointment to serve you better.

-We will respond to your email with upcoming availability.
 Appointments are made Monday to Friday between 8 a.m. and 3 p.m. (closed on all statutory holidays).
-Alternatively, you can call 613-236-1222, extension 5230, to book an appointment.

 Ottawa Police Service